bakpakin/Fennel/reference.md

 allows you to debug with a repl.
 It takes the same arguments as assert plus an optional opts table which is the same as `fennel.repl`.

+You can `,return EXPRESSION` from the repl to replace the original failing condition with a different arbitrary value.
+Returning false or nil will trigger a regular `assert` failure.

 If you use the `--assert-as-repl` flag when running Fennel, calls to `assert` will be replaced with `assert-repl` automatically.